ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 ## Overview

+### All users

 The information in this document is based on [NCSC guidance](https://www.ncsc.gov.uk/guidance/password-guidance-simplifying-your-approach) which recommends a simpler approach to passwords.

 This document explains what you need to do when choosing and using passwords for various kinds of tasks and activities.
-If you want to know more, the actual rules about passwords are in the [IT Security - Technical Controls Policy][tcp].
+If you want to know more, the actual rules about passwords are in the [User Password Management](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/technical-controls-policy/#user-password-management) section of the [IT Security - Technical Controls Policy][tcp].

-Some systems need extra measures in addition to passwords.
-For example, tokens or other multi-factor authentication devices might be appropriate.
-For more information about these, see the [IT Security - Access Control Standard][acs].

-To determine what extra measures might be required, systems are evaluated in a technical risk assessment.
-This happens using [HMG Information Assurance Standard No. 1 \& 2][hmgias2] for systems undergoing their accreditation process.
-The systems are also subject to a Business Impact Assessment (BIA).

-Whenever you take delivery of a new or refreshed system, or are granted access to a system, you must change any and all default passwords supplied.
-The change must be completed before doing any other MOJ work.
-This obligation to change applies to all the systems you access, including for example:
+When you get access to a system, you must change any passwords you were given.
+This change must be completed before doing any other MOJ work.
+This applies to all the systems you access, for example:

 - Your account on a new work-provided laptop.
 - A shared account for accessing a data analytics service.
 - All supplier or vendor supplied accounts.

-This requirement means that all systems must have a way of changing passwords.
-In particular, all systems must have a process for changing any passwords which have been compromised, for example after an incident.

 You must change a password:

 - If there has been a security incident involving your account or password, for example if you think someone has guessed your password.
 - If there has been a security incident involving the service that you access using the password.
 - If you are advised to do so by your line manager or other authorised person.

 When required to change a password, you must do so within the following timescales: